rodaebel/gaesynkit/README.rst

 =====================================================================

-The gaesynkit framework enables Google App Engine application developers to create entities offline in the local storage of a web client and synchronize them with the server-side Datastore.
+The gaesynkit framework enables Google App Engine application developers to create entities in the local storage of a web client and synchronize them with the server-side Datastore at a later point of time.
+So, offline editing becomes easier and more secure through a high level API.

 Author